pilot2254/pilot2254.github.io/content/blog/me-and-redfox-in-2026.md

 But that's not an excuse.
 I could've done more.
 I *should've* done more.
 Instead of spending so much time playing Valorant and CS2, I could've actually pushed RFS forward.
 My lazy ass just didn't prioritize it, and that's on me.

 So I'm sorry.
 To the community, to the team members who joined for fun (my classmates), to potential clients who believed in what we were building, and honestly, to myself.
 I let this slip, and I hate that.

+Fun fact: the only client I had was [my friend](https://github.com/l3f1sh3) and he wanted my services because he wanted to support me and also have fun with the things I built.

 ## What's Happening in 2026?